infamousjoeg/instruqt/tracks/conjur.org/secure-ansible-automation/09-secure-playbook/assignment.md

 ---
 slug: secure-playbook
+id: lzu3qyuydsy3
 type: challenge
 title: Secure Playbook
 teaser: Secure the Ansible playbook initially used to securely fetch secrets just-in-time from Conjur Secrets Manager.
 notes:
 - type: text
-  contents: |-
-    In this challenge, we'll be creating a more secure Ansible playbook and using an inventory file that contains NO SECRETS.
+  contents: In this challenge, we'll be creating a more secure Ansible playbook and
+    using an inventory file that contains NO SECRETS.
 The secrets for connecting to remote nodes will be fetched from the Conjur service just-in-time and used by Ansible.
 tabs:
 - title: Terminal
   type: terminal